MarkEdmondson1234/googleAuthR/README.md

 ## Install

-GoogleAuthR version 0.3.0 is now available on CRAN
+googleAuthR is available on CRAN

 ```r
 install.packages("googleAuthR")
 ```

 Check out [News](NEWS.md) to see the features of the development version.

 If you want to use the development version on Github, install via:

 ```r
 ## load the library or download it if necessary
 if(!require(googleAuthR)){